SpencerPros/Multi-Area-OSPF-Project/README.md

 - Implementing network segmentation and efficient routing strategies

 ## Routing Protocols
-- Configuring and managing OSPF (Open Shortest Path First) in multi-area environments
+- Configuring and managing OSPF in multi-area environments
 - Understanding OSPF concepts such as areas, router IDs, and passive interfaces

 ## Subnetting and IP Addressing
 - Planning and implementing subnetting schemes
 - Assigning IP addresses to devices and interfaces

-## Cisco IOS Configuration
+## Cisco Device Configuration
 - Configuring Cisco routers and switches

 ## Network Security